pb24578/html5-msoy/README.md

 - Disable wheel.
 - Set clamp to true, clamp both x and y so the user cannot view passed it.

+https://django-channels-presence.readthedocs.io/en/latest/index.html Use Django Channels Presence to keep track of players in rooms.